Frequently Asked Questions

 Ongoing Management:

-- 1% annual fee paid in unit dilution (0.25% of outstanding units per quarter end), starting 12 months after auction close.
+• 1% annual fee paid in unit dilution (0.25% of outstanding units per quarter end), starting 12 months after book build close.
 No carried interest.
 No management fee.

 Are there any other fees?